titmy/AmazonWebCrawler/README.md

 # AmazonWebCrawler
-Crawling of Amazon Server for product data
+Crawling of Amazon Server for product data using python scrapy